abertell/eptools/README.md

 Any (small) miscellaneous tools for exit path I make.

 Current:
-- GIF to level converter
+- gifToLevel: GIF to level converter
+- blouSpeedFinder: computes all possible bloublou speeds at a given x coordinate

 Future (maybe):
 - Double/bloublou finder for TASing